 How Does Flushing DNS Work?

-The process varies depending on the operating system or device:
+The exact process depends on what operating system or device you're using:

 Implications of Flushing DNS